SageSeekerSociety/cheese-backend/README.md

 pnpm build
 ```

-If you add of modify .prisma files, you need to recompile the prisma client with the following command:
+If you add to or modify .prisma files, you need to recompile the prisma client with the following command:

 ```bash
 pnpm build-prisma